 Cakes, cookies, candy, pies, soda pop and other sugary foods can lead to such blood spikes.

-Additionally, a lot of the comfort foods that many people consume during stressful times can actually provoke anxiety, says Dr. Daniel Devine, a dual-board certified internist and geriatrician and co-founder of Devine Concierge Medicine.
-He’s based in Philadelphia.
+Additionally, a lot of the comfort foods that many people consume during stressful times can actually provoke anxiety, says Dr. Daniel Devine, a Philadelphia-based, dual-board certified internist and geriatrician and co-founder of Devine Concierge Medicine.

 [See: Heart-Healthy Snacks.]

 Highly processed foods like breads, cakes, processed meats, cheese and ready-made meals invoke anxiety by increasing inflammation in the body, Devine says.
 These foods are low in fiber and are thought to disturb the normal gut microbiome.

 “A diet high in refined carbohydrates and fats leads to high overall levels of inflammation in the body,” reaching the central nervous system and affecting our mood.
 That leads to greater levels of anxiety, Devine says.

 Here are 10 of the worst foods, drinks and ingredients to consume for anxiety: